Anxiety Relief NeuConnections November 26, 2022

 Increases Neuroplasticity

-Boosts neuroplasticity, which is the brain’s ability to adapt, heal, and learn.
+Boosts neuroplasticity, which promotes the brain’s ability to adapt, heal, and learn new behaviors and patterns.

 Stimulates Neural Pathways